Is your YouTube channel optimized for search engines? Follow these steps to get your video marketing the maximum reach possible.

 While it’s important to keep budget in mind, experience tells us it’s worth seeking out an affordable paid service (such as Rev) to ensure clarity, especially for complex subjects.
 Alternatively, you can read over the transcript and make edits yourself.

 Creating a YouTube channel is a great way to increase exposure for your video content and overall business.
 But creating videos is just half the battle.

-By following the above YouTube SEO best practices, you can better position your content to appear in search engine results and reach as many viewers as possible.
+By following YouTube SEO best practices, you can better position your content to appear in search engine results and reach as many viewers as possible.

 This article has been updated and was originally published in February 2021.